pypy/pypy/pypy/doc/objspace.rst

    is the type of the argument (which is rpython.rlib.rbigint.rbigint).
 On PyPy3 this method will return an :py:class:`int` (PyPy2 it returns a :py:class:`long`).

+.. py:function:: newbytes(t)

+   The given argument is a rpython bytestring.
+Creates a wrapped object of type :py:class:`bytes` (both on PyPy2 and PyPy3).

 .. py:function:: newtext(t)

    The given argument is a rpython bytestring.
 Creates a wrapped object